step-/find-n-run/usr/share/doc/findnrun/LUBUNTU.md

 Find-n-run version 1.10.6 successfully runs on Lubuntu.

-Supporting Ubuntu-based distros (L/K/Ubuntu, Mint, etc.) is not a goal of mine, as I am focused on Fatdog64 linux and do not use Ubuntu.
-However, since in my limited testing find-n-run ran fine on Lubuntu, I will try to keep compatibility in all future releases.
+Supporting Ubuntu-based distros (L/K/Ubuntu, Mint, etc.) is not a goal of mine, as I am focused on Fatdog64 Linux and do not use Ubuntu.
+However, since in my limited testing the script runs fine on Lubuntu, I will try to keep compatibility in all future releases.

 Here is a picture of find-n-run 1.10.6 running on Lubuntu with the WinAte